Proof of Residency (PoR) Events for 2019-2020

 - Enter DHS from the cafeteria/staff parking lot.

-- Students who do not provide proof of residency for the 17-18 school year during one of these three events will be withdrawn from Dayton ISD.
+- Students who do not provide proof of residency for the 19-20 school year prior to August 2nd will not be enrolled in Dayton ISD for the fall semester.

-- Students who do not provide proof of residency and are withdrawn will need to enroll during New Student Enrollment and provide all necessary enrollment documents.
-For a complete list of all documents, please click here.
+- Students who do not provide proof of residency and are withdrawn will need to enroll during New Student Enrollment (August 6-10) and provide all necessary enrollment documents.
+For a complete list of all required documents, please click here.

 - Students who do not provide proof of residency and are withdrawn will not have a class schedule available at Open House.